-Factory chiefs warn Biden’s subsidies make investing in UK ‘hard to justify’ - latest updates
+Biden's subsidies make investing in UK 'hard to justify' - latest updates

 Factory chiefs have warned that Joe Biden’s subsidies have made investing in the UK harder to justify.